-

 Ben Diamond

-On my 2016 CD, "Out of Eden", you'll hear influences ranging from Hawaiian Slack Key finger-style, to Leo Kottke / Americana, to Mississippi Delta Blues bottle-top slide.
+On "Ben Diamond and Friends" 2016 CD, "Out of Eden", you'll hear influences ranging from Hawaiian Slack Key finger-style, to Leo Kottke / Americana, to Mississippi Delta Blues bottle-top slide.
+Dan Doll and Jeff Brody are among the many “Friends” featured on the album.

 Ki ho'alu, which literally means "loosen the key," is the Hawaiian name for the solo fingerpicked style unique to Hawai'i.
 In this tradition, the strings (or "keys") are "slacked" to produce many different tunings, which usually contain a major chord, or a chord with a major 7th or a 6th note.